Automatic Reversing Circuit - January, 2017

 Although the circuits are functional the pages are not meant to be full descriptions of each circuit but rather as guides for adapting them for use by others.
 If you have any questions or comments please send them to the email address on the Circuit Index page.

-All HTML code, images, and page design, hereafter referred to as "content," contained within this site are the copyrighted property of Rob Paisley, and can not, under any circumstances, be cached, retransmitted, copied, or altered without his explicit written permission, in which case, he shall be acknowledged as the copyright holder and author.
+All HTML code, images, and page design, hereafter referred to as "content," contained within this site are the copyrighted property of Rob Paisley and shall be acknowledged as the copyright holder and author.

-Unless specifically stated in a written contract, Rob Paisley grants no license to any party for the use of the content in this site for the manufacture and sale of goods, nor any other commercial utilization.
+Unless specifically stated, Rob Paisley grants no license to any party for the use of the content in this site for the manufacture and sale of goods, nor any other commercial utilization.

 Rob Paisley assumes no liability for any damages, direct, or consequential, which may arise from the dissemination, application, or misapplication of the content contained in this site.
 The User of the information provided in this site assumes all responsibility for any damages, direct or consequential, which may arise from its use.
 Rob Paisley retains the right to alter the content within this site at any time without notice.